together,

 Understanding TK2d

-Illustration of TK2 enzyme with and without TK2d Illustration of TK2 enzyme with and without TK2d
+Illustration of TK2 enzyme with and without TK2d.
+Illustration of TK2 enzyme with and without TK2d.

 Thymidine kinase 2 (TK2) is an enzyme that helps make and maintain your mtDNA.
 When you have a healthy and normal amount of mtDNA, the mitochondria are able to create and provide energy for your body and its functions.